tomjoht/tomjoht.github.io/_restapicourse/docapis_what_is_a_rest_api.md

 Common methods include GET (read), POST (create), PUT (update), and DELETE (remove).
 The URL also may include query parameters that specify more details about the representation of the resource you want to see.
 For example, you might specify in a query parameter that you want to limit the display of 5 instances of the resource (rather than whatever the default might be).

-{{tip}}The relationship between resources and methods is often described in terms of nouns and verbs.
+{{tip}}The relationship between resources and methods is often described in terms of "nouns" and "verbs."
 The resource is the noun, because it is an object or thing.
 The verb is what you're doing with that noun.
 Combining nouns with verbs is how you form the language in a REST API.{{end}}

 ### Sample URLs for a REST API
 Here's what a sample REST URI might look like: